Robert Pike (settler): Civic life

 As one of the leading men of the new settlement that became Salisbury, Pike took on numerous civic and military duties and held several offices.
 In 1641, his first appointment was as a fence viewer, which involved the settling of disputes about property boundaries, "livestock proof" fences, and resolving disputes about fence repairs.
 In May 1644, he was appointed by the General Court, along with two others, with the power "to end small causes in Salisbury".
 In modern terms, this is roughly equivalent to a justice of the peace.
 By 1646, Pike was the leader of the local militia and known as Lieutenant Pike, then Major Pike.
 Thomas Bradbury, husband of Mary Bradbury, was second in command, as an ensign.
 In 1648, Salisbury elected Pike to the post of Deputy to the General Court, based in Boston.
 He was re-elected 10 times and later served one term as magistrate.
-At the time of King Philip's War (1675–78) Pike served as Sergeant-Major, and was responsible for much of the area North of Boston (Maine was then a part of Massachusetts).
-Captain Benjamin Church reported to Sergeant-Major Pike.
+At the time of King Philip's War (1675–78) Pike served as Sergeant-Major General (an archaic term which soon disappeared) and was responsible for much of the area North of Boston (Maine was then a part of Massachusetts).
+In King Philip's War, Captain Benjamin Church reported to Sergeant-Major Pike.